 Eureka Math Equip determines each student’s last point of success with a concept and provides content tailored to that student’s particular needs.
 Teachers can use Eureka Math Equip with individual students, cohorts, and full classes to help prepare them for the upcoming school year.

 Great Minds® understands that unfinished learning looks different for every student.
 We believe accelerated instruction should too.

-Eureka Math Equip was designed to meet the moment and ensure that students have the essential foundational knowledge they need to engage with grade-level content when they return to school this fall and throughout the year.
+Eureka Math Equip was designed to ensure that students have the essential foundational knowledge they need to engage with grade-level content as they return to school and throughout the year.
 This adaptive diagnostic tool identifies a student’s last point of success and, through direct instructional videos, supporting lessons, and fluency practice, helps students close knowledge gaps and begin the school year prepared for success.

 Premodule assessments that use branch logic to create a custom question path for each student, which helps pinpoint conceptual gaps and misunderstandings

 Assessment reporting that provides data for individual students and the class as a whole so educators can create learning groups of students with similar needs